astrskai/astrsk-ai-docs/docs/card/character-card.md

 - **Version:** The version number of the card.
 - **Conceptual Origin:** Where the idea for the card came from.

-This information is for your reference and does not impact the AI's performance.
+These information are not added to the prompt that influences the AI output.

 ![Character Card Metadata Panel](./images/card-metadata-panel.png) *[Image placeholder: Shows the metadata panel with fields for name, author, etc.]*